dtrugman/ThreadPool/README.md

 Just add ThreadPool.hpp to your project and compile using c++11 or newer.

+## Compilation

+Just run 'scons'

 ## Tests

-Just compile and run ./Test.out
+Just run 'scons test'

 ## License